mdainton21/Chat-App/README.md

 * Client side storage that allows the user to see messages even when offline.

 ## Getting Started
-1. Setting up the Development Enviornment
+### 1. Setting up the Development Enviornment
 * Make sure you have Node installed.
-- Expo only supports Node 16.. at max, so if you have a higher version than 16.., make sure to downgrade to 16.19.0 by running the following commands (if this does not apply to you ignore this step.)
+* Note: Expo only supports Node 16.. at max, so if you have a higher version than 16.., make sure to downgrade to 16.19.0 by running the following commands (if this does not apply to you ignore this step.)
 ```
 nvm install 16.19.0
 nvm use 16.19.0